-Clearance of overgrowth from footpath area and/or roading corridor - [add address of the property here]
+Clearance of overgrowth from footpath area and/or roading corridor

 It has come to Rangitikei District Council's attention that vegetation growing on your property at the above address is encroaching on the footpath area.
 This is causing an obstruction to pedestrians and may cause injury.